Prototypical Graph Contrastive Learning: Prototypical Graph Contrastive Learning

-where $\mathbf{1}_K$ denotes the vector of all ones with dimension of $K$.
-These constraints enforce that on average each prototype is selected at least $\frac{N}{K}$ times in the batch.
-Then we can rewrite the objective function in Eqn. (\ref{eq:E_pq}) as:
+where $\mathbbm{1}_N$ and $\mathbbm{1}_K$ denotes the vector of all ones with dimension of $N$ and $K$, respectively.
+Then the loss function in Eqn. (\ref{eq:E_pq}) can be rewritten as:

 where $\langle \cdot \rangle$ is the Frobenius dot-product between two matrices and $\log$ is applied element-wise.
-Optimizing Eqn.~\eqref{transport} always leads to an integral solution despite having relaxed $Q$ to the continuous polytope $\mathbf{T}$ instead of the discrete one.
-We solve the transport problem by adopting a fast version of the Sinkhorn-Knopp algorithm~\cite{cuturi2013sinkhorn} and the solution of Eqn.~\eqref{transport} takes the form of a normalized matrix as: {\operatorname{Diag}}
+Optimizing Eqn.~\eqref{transport} always leads to an integral solution despite having relaxed $Q$ to the continuous polytope ${T}$ instead of the discrete one.
+We solve the transport problem via utilizing the Sinkhorn-Knopp algorithm~\cite{cuturi2013sinkhorn} and the solution of Eqn.~\eqref{transport} takes the form as: {\operatorname{Diag}}

-where $\alpha$ and $\beta$ are two renormalization vectors and the exponentiation is element-wise. $\eta$ is chosen to trade off convergence speed with closeness to the original transport problem and it is a fixed value in our case.
-The renormalization vectors can be computed using a small number of matrix multiplications using the iterative Sinkhorn-Knopp algorithm~\cite{cuturi2013sinkhorn}.
+where $\alpha$ and $\beta$ are two renormalization vectors and the exponentiation is element-wise.
+Here $\eta$ is chosen to trade off convergence speed with closeness to the original transport problem and it is a fixed value in our case.
+The renormalization vectors can be calculated using matrix multiplications with the Sinkhorn-Knopp algorithm~\cite{cuturi2013sinkhorn}.
+Note that the first term of Eqn.
+(10) is $\langle Q, - \log P\rangle$, while that is $\langle Q, P\rangle$ in Eqn.
+(2) of ~\cite{cuturi2013sinkhorn}.
+Thus the original exponential term is replaced with $P^\eta$.